Italy vote may bring opposite of what country needs

 Monti has disappointed European partners and investors who would like to see him return to office to continue his reform agenda.
 Analysts said on Thursday his centrist support was draining and he may fall below 12 percent.

-Latest published polls before a legal blackout on February 9 showed the centre-left about 5 points ahead and analysts believe this still holds, with perhaps a slight decline in support.
+Latest published polls before a legal blackout on February 9 showed the center-left about 5 points ahead and analysts believe this still holds, with perhaps a slight decline in support.

 Italy may lose momentum on reforms vital to revive growth if no clear winner emerges from the election, credit ratings agency Standard & Poor’s said on Wednesday.